vidjil/vidjil/doc/user.md

 ## Supported browsers

-The Vidjil web application runs in any moder browser.
+The Vidjil web application runs in any modern browser.
 We recommend to either regularly update one's web browsers, or to use long-term releases, such as [Firefox ESR](https://www.mozilla.org/en-US/firefox/enterprise).
 As of September 2020, we recommend using Firefox or Chrome/Chromium :